Economic history of Sweden: Industrial Revolution; Export growth, railroads and investment take off (1850–1890)

-Second industrial revolution (1890–1950)
+Second Industrial Revolution (1890–1950)

-During the period 1890-1930 the Second industrial revolution took place in Sweden.
+During the period 1890-1930 the Second Industrial Revolution took place in Sweden.
 During this period new industries developed, with their focus on the domestic market: mechanical engineering, power utilities, paper making and textile industries.
 The rapid expansion of these industries was clearly helped by the existence of a well functioning risk capital market: the Stockholm Stock Exchange was established in 1866, the Bank of Sweden (founded in 1668 as the first central bank in the world) in 1897 was given legal rights as the sole issuer of bank notes in Sweden and given status as lender of last resort, this making it easier to establish small independent private commercial banks, leading to a rapid expansion in the number of private banks and also to a rapid credit expansion.
 The private banks issued loans to start-up companies, with stocks as security.
 As the company was in business and showing positive business figures, the stocks were sold on the stock market, enabling the bank to lend the money to other start-up companies.
 The rapid credit expansion led to bank tragedy in 1907, as well as a property market collapse.

 Having imported vast amounts of foreign capital to finance its industrialization, during a 60-year period, from 1850 to 1910, Sweden was probably one of the leading debtor nations in the world by 1910.
 This situation would change rapidly in the coming decade.
 In 1914 the First World War commenced and international demand for Swedish exports of strategically important products such as steel, to be used in the armaments industry, increased rapidly.
-The warring nations had imposed severe limitations on trade between each other, as a neutral country, Sweden was not affected by these restrictions.
+The warring nations had imposed severe limitations on trade between each other, as a neutral country, Sweden suffered indirectly from scarcity of commodities.
 The warring nations, such as the UK, to a large extent used the printing of new money as a means of financing the war, leading to inflation and thus causing the prices for Swedish exports to rise rapidly.
 The massive transfers of foreign money as payments for wartime Swedish exports meant that Sweden went from having been one of the most indebted nations in the world before the war, to being a net creditor after the war.